-A baby scale is a medical scale designed for weighing babies.
+Baby scales are medical scales designed for weighing newborn babies.
 Typically, baby scales are highly accurate with graduations of between 2 and 10g to track the smallest changes in a baby’s weight.

 Baby scales must be Class III Approved for medical use.
 Marsden professional baby scales are all Class III Approved.